Last Updated on March 3, 2021

 Overall, Helium 10’s Follow Up tool is super practical and convenient.
 It helps you provide great customer service and improve your reputation as an Amazon seller.

-Remember that you have to pay full price for Helium 10 to access the Follow Up tool or use our coupon for the best discount.
+Remember that you have to pay full price for Helium 10 to access the Follow Up tool or use our discount and coupon code for the best deal.
 If you don’t think you’ll use Helium 10’s other tools, it’s probably not worth the price.
 But, the Follow Up tool is definitely a great addition to the full Helium 10 suite.
 Consider giving it a try!

 Note: You may be able to buy the Follow Up tool a-la-carte.
 Contact Helium 10 to learn more.